imanghafoori1/laravel-tokenized-login/README.md

     'user_provider' => \Imanghafoori\TokenizedLogin\UserProvider::class,

     /**
-     * You may provide a middleware throttler to throttle
+     * You may provide a middleware to throttle the
-     * the requesting and submission of the tokens.
+     * requesting and submission of the tokens.
      */
     'throttler_middleware' => 'throttle:3,1',